 Entries linking to si

-insertion in printed quotation to call attention to error in the original; Latin, literally "so, thus, in this way," related to or emphatic of si "if," from PIE root *so- "this, that" (source also of Old English sio "she").
-Used regularly in English articles from 1876, perhaps by influence of similar use in French (1872).
+"such," a Latin word insertion parenthetically in printed quotation to call attention to error in the original; literally "so, thus, in this way," related to or emphatic of si "if," from PIE root *so- "this, that" (source also of Old English sio "she").
+It was used regularly in English publications by 1876, perhaps by influence of similar use in French (1872).

 [I]t amounts to Yes, he did say that, or Yes, I do mean that, in spite of your natural doubts.
 It should be used only when doubt is natural; but reviewers & controversialists are tempted to pretend that it is, because (sic) provides them with a neat & compendious form of sneer.
 [Fowler]